Carnage at U.N. school as Israel pounds Gaza Strip

 Both U.S. President Barack Obama and the U.N.
 Security Council have called for an immediate ceasefire to allow relief to reach Gaza's 1.8 million Palestinians, followed by negotiations on a more durable end to hostilities.

-Amidst the bloodshed, Switzerland said on Wednesday it was taking soundings about the possibility of holding a Middle East peace conference later this year following a request from Abbas.
+Amidst the bloodshed, Switzerland said on Wednesday it was taking soundings about the possibility of holding a Middle East peace conference later this year following a request from Palestinian President Mahmoud Abbas.

-(Additional reporting by Ari Rabinovitch in Jerusalem; Noah Browning in Ramallah; Yasmine Saleh in Cairo; Tom Miles in Geneva; Michelle Nichols in New York; Writing by Jeffrey Heller; Editing by Paul Taylor and Will Waterman)
+(Additional reporting by Maayan Lubell and Ari Rabinovitch in Jerusalem; Noah Browning in Ramallah; Yasmine Saleh in Cairo; Tom Miles in Geneva; Michelle Nichols in New York; Writing by Jeffrey Heller; Editing by Paul Taylor and Will Waterman)